-I declined writing about my experience growing up mixed race in the past simply because I prefer to write about something or someone else.
-Thinking about oneself too much is a headf**k in the first place, summarising it for public consumption is another.
-But I’ve learnt that when you look at other people long enough, whether through language or a lens, you get a good hard look at yourself too.
-Now, with the world mixing more than ever, I’d like to contribute to the clamour surrounding cultural identity.
+I avoided writing about my experience growing up mixed race in the past simply because I’d prefer to write about something or someone else.
+Thinking about yourself too much is a headf**k in the first place, summarising it for a third party is another.
+But I’ve learnt that when you look at other people long enough, whether through language or a lens, you inadvertently get a good hard look at yourself too.
+Now, with the world mixing more than ever, I’d like to contribute to the discussion on cultural identity.
 When we try to understand and share our own experiences and are willing to listen to those of others, we contribute towards a smarter, more compassionate society.

 My mother is Korean; my father is English and was born in El Salvador, living there and Guatemala in his early years.
 I was born in London, but raised in China and Singapore.

-The first truth about growing up mixed race is that it’s a personal journey.
-Trying to locate a sense of belonging when you don’t feel like you really fit in anywhere can be a perplexing and emotional thing.
+Growing up mixed race, trying to locate a sense of belonging when you don’t feel like you really fit in anywhere, can be a perplexing and emotional thing.
 For me, that truth has been further solidified through speaking to mixed race peers about their experiences.
 What’s clear is that there is a very real sense of fractured self that comes with not being able to fully identify with either parent race.

-Secondly: I am proud of my biracial status and comfortable with who I am generally.
+To get it out the way: I’m proud of my biracial status, and comfortable with who I am generally.
 This is sort of an extension of the first point: at the end of the day, there’s a world of mixed race experiences out there and mine is just one of them.
-I personally feel that early exposure to different cultural values and viewpoints in a multi-ethnic, multilingual household has straight-up made me a better person.
-I juggled what both Mum and Dad brought to the table and gained a sense of cultural awareness and empathy that has proved useful later in life, as I find myself projecting these contrasting perspectives on to a wide range of situations at work, home, and in society as a whole.
-I don’t feel estranged from either side of my heritage and embrace both equally.
+I personally feel that early exposure to different cultural values and viewpoints in a multi-ethnic, multilingual household made me a better person.
+I juggled what both Mum and Dad brought to the table and gained a sense of cultural awareness and empathy that proved useful later in life, as I found myself projecting these contrasting perspectives on to a wide range of situations at work, home, and society as a whole.
+I don’t feel estranged from either side of my heritage and embrace both.

-Looking back, it’s disheartening to see how early prejudice can be engrained.
-There were the girls at primary school who pulled up the corners of their eyes and taunted me with “ching chong” noises in the playground; the “ew, what’s that, it stinks” that came with demonising foreign cuisine.
+In hindsight, it’s disheartening to realise how early prejudice is engrained.
+There were the girls at primary school who pulled up the corners of their eyes and taunted me with “ching chong” noises in the playground; a chorus of “ew, what’s that, it stinks” that demonised my lunchbox.
 We would have been five or six.
 Without understanding what it meant, I remember how it felt.

 At that stage in my life I was defined by the half of me that was most foreign to the people I was hanging out with.
 Since I was the only part ethnic kid in an entirely white school, I became known as ‘the Asian kid’.
 Of course it was never said aloud to me, but it didn’t need to be.
 It was known and understood without being spoken.

-I’ve never found it hard to be half white.
+This is partly because it was never hard to be half white.
 In Asia, I was celebrated.
 In the western world, I was just Asian.
 I understand white privilege because I receive it, sometimes.

 Later, when I moved to Shanghai and then Singapore, there were enough children with dual heritage in the expat community for that to be the new norm.
 Still, there were tiny cracks.
 Life continued on either side of the family and I became increasingly aware that I was missing out on it.
 There was the insurmountable guilt of not having returned to either Korea or England in years.
 Contact with either family reduced.
 With that, my sense of exile from both cultures.
 I heard stories here and there of what was going on.
 Snatches of information about a Korean cousin getting married, babies becoming toddlers becoming kids who hadn’t met me at all, a young relative forgetting who I was entirely.
 I started to resent even going back to England because it reminded me that I hadn’t grown up there.
-I felt far away from everything yet foreign and out of place once there, and, in turn, somehow inherently lacking.
-I desperately wanted to be involved, but taught myself that I was excluded.
+I felt far away from everything, and in turn somehow lacking.

-Returning to London a few years ago was an overwhelming process of catching up.
+Returning to the UK was an overwhelming process of catching up.
 Pop culture.
 Festivals I hadn’t been to.
 TV shows I hadn’t seen.
 Places I didn’t know.
 It was uber drivers eyeballing the unidentifiable object that had just landed in their back seat, complimenting my English and asking where I was from.
 Me explaining that I was half English, with gaping holes in my colloquial knowledge of England.
 But – being half English, after all – I quickly caught up to speed.
-Now, having lived here as an adult, I feel equally balanced across two different cultures – but I could probably do with more vists to Korea.
+Now, having lived here as an adult, I feel equally balanced in my identity across two cultures but would enjoy more visits to Korea.

 There is something vague about the term “mixed race”.
 It’s imprecise, not always useful.
 Mixed race kids aren’t just one homogenous group of people, after all.

 But the vagueness of my whereabouts?
 That’s something I’ve always enjoyed, and still do.
 I suppose moving isn’t a problem when you don’t feel rooted in any one place in particular.
 It bodes well for my nomadic spirit, although I’d say my proclivity for solo travel is equal parts nature and nurture.
 As a young child I was never disturbed by the prospect of uprooting and moving abroad.
 While other kids threw tantrums and begged not to leave, I, perhaps unusually, not once considered leaving my friends a sad affair but a rite of passage.
 On the one hand I’ve simply never known any other way; home was always characteristically impermanent, not a fixed place but something deep within.
-On the other hand I was always wired a little differently from many of my peers at school anyways, which forced me to learn who I was separate from the rest of the pack.
+On the other hand I was always wired a little differently from many of my peers at school anyways.
 I grew up without siblings and my head in a book, as comfortable alone as I was in a group.